MollyMoriJing/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.

-Initially had difficulty understanding how to implement the filter functions Worked through challenges with array methods like filter() and reduce() Struggled a bit with the template literal syntax for the stats display Learned a lot about JavaScript DOM manipulation and event handling
+- Initially had difficulty understanding how to implement the filter functions.
+- Worked through challenges with array methods like filter() and reduce().
+- Struggled a bit with the template literal syntax for the stats display.
+- Learned a lot about JavaScript DOM manipulation and event handling.

 ## License